2013 Annual Science Report

 Disks and the Origins of Planetary Systems

-This task is concerned with the formation and evolution of complex habitable environments.
+This task is concerned with the evolution of complex habitable environments.
 The planet formation process begins with fragmentation of large molecular clouds into flattened disks.
-This disk is, in many ways, an astrochemical “primeval soup” in which cosmically abundant elements are assembled into increasingly complex organic compounds and mixed in the dust and gas within the disk.
+This disk is in many ways an astrochemical “primeval soup” in which cosmically abundant elements are assembled into increasingly complex hydrocarbons and mixed in the dust and gas within the disk.
 Gravitational attraction among the myriad small bodies leads to planet formation.
-If the newly formed planet is a distance from its star that is suitable to support liquid water at the surface, it is in the so-called “habitable zone” (HZ).
+If the newly formed planet is a suitable distance from its star to support liquid water at the surface, it is in the so-called “habitable zone.”
 The formation process and identification of such life-supporting bodies is the goal of this project.

-Co-I J. Lissauer and collaborator E. Quintana continue their study of how planets beyond the ice line affect the accretion of volatiles by rocky planets within HZs.
-They find that giant planets are not required to provide HZ planets with several oceans worth of water.
-Results were presented at the June 2012 meeting of the American Astronomical Society (AAS Meeting #220, #505.07).
+Co-I J. Lissauer and collaborator E. Quintana continue their study of how planets beyond the ice line affect the accretion of volatiles by Habitable-Zone rocky planets.
+They find that giant planets are not required to provide Habitable Zone planets with several oceans worth of water.
+Results were extended and a manuscript was submitted to the Astrophysical Journal in October 2013.

-Co-I Laughlin continues to spearhead the development of the publicly available Systemic Console software for the analysis of radial velocity and photometric data sets for extrasolar planets.
-The most up-to-date release of the software can be downloaded from www.oklo.org (http://oklo.org/downloadable-console/), and a new version, with a considerably faster computational back end written in C rather than Java, is currently being tested and is scheduled to be released within the next few months.
-During the past year, Laughlin has continued his NAI-supported research on the statistical nature of the galactic planetary census, and he and his students are studying the ramifications that the latest results from the Kepler Mission are having for the formation and evolution of planetary systems.
+Co-I G. Laughlin continues to spearhead the development of the publicly available Systemic Console software for the analysis of radial velocity and photometric data sets for extrasolar planets.
+The most up-to-date release of the software can be downloaded from www.oklo.org (http://oklo.org/downloadable-console/), and a new version of the package, with a considerably faster computational back end written in C rather than Java is now in beta release.
+During the past year, Laughlin has continued his NAI-supported research on the statistical nature of the galactic planetary census, and he (along with his students) are studying the ramifications that the latest results from the Kepler Mission are having for the formation and evolution of planetary systems.
 His research along these lines was summarized in a peer-reviewed paper that appeared in the Monthly Notices of the Royal Astronomical Society.
 The basic conclusion drawn from his work is that the dominant population of planets observed by the Kepler Mission (“super-Earth” type planets, often in multiple-planet systems, and with orbital periods P<100 days) formed in situ and did not require extensive planetary migration to arrive at their current locations.
 His work introduced and quantified the concept of a Minimum-Mass Extrasolar Nebula (MMEN), which describes the default mode of planet formation in the galaxy, and which we believe will have broad ramifications for the study of planetary origins.

 PROJECT INVESTIGATORS:Sanford Davis